 Use named-checkconf -z to confirm that the newer version of BIND doesn't find any problems with your configuration and zone data files.

-ISC Support customers can contact ISC for upgrade advice applicable to their specific situation.
-ISC also offers Configuration Audit and Migration/Version Upgrade Consulting Packages.
+ISC support customers can contact ISC for upgrade advice applicable to their specific situation, as well as configuration audit and migration/version upgrade consulting.

 More information on our product versions and support policy is available on our website: